-Our income approach is premised on the philosophy that highquality companies that have solid earnings can sustain dividends, match rises in the cost of living and are likely to be less volatile than the wider equity market.
-These are key attributes of what we like to call a 'sufficient income for life'.
+Furthermore, we have found that stocks that 'pass the grade' for traditional equity accumulation or Sustainability-focussed funds may not always be suitable for income portfolios.
+We focus on the high-quality companies that have solid earnings can sustain dividends, match rises in the cost of living and are likely to be less volatile than the wider equity market.
+These are attributes are key to providing what we like to call a 'sufficient income for life'.